LKbaba/Claude-code-ChatInWindows/README.md

 * **No More WSL Hassle**:
     Finally, run Claude Code with **100% native Windows support**.
 It just works!
 * **Say Goodbye to Path Errors**:
-    Seamlessly converts between `C:\` and `/usr/` paths to avoid wasting precious AI tokens.
+    Seamlessly converts between `C:\` and `/usr/` paths to avoid wasting time and tokens.
 * **Ditch the Terminal**:
-    A full-featured GUI chat interface for easy copy-pasting and image drag-and-drop.
+    A full-featured GUI chat interface for easy copy-pasting and image insertion.
 No more window switching!

 ---